Tuesday, 18 July 2017

 Another possibility was to walk back to Vallon, which would mean giving up the rest of this year’s expedition (we were presently three days away from la Châtre).

-Perhaps my mind was crazed by the heat of the sun, but I had the bright idea that we should keep walking to our destination for tomorrow, a mere
+Perhaps my mind was crazed by the heat of the sun, but I had the bright idea that we should keep walking to tomorrow’s destination, a mere

 We prevailed on the woman at the “Camping” to refill our water bottles, then strode off, feeling quite fresh and adventurous.